-Fear #3: The app is ready, but we can’t migrate data from our previous solution
+Fear #3: My fitness app is ready, but we can’t migrate data from our previous solution

 Let’s consider one scenario.
 You’ve built a significant customer base on your current off-the-shelf platform as well as various pieces of content/assets that your users value and appreciate.
 You are concerned that all that accumulated data and goodwill won’t be transferred successfully and that you’ll lose it all.
 Kroll Ontrack survey showed that 32% of respondents had experienced data loss when switching to new software, so you’re not alone in this one.

 How to prevent data migration problems?

 You need to do your homework before you make the switch.
 Communicate early with your technology partner to make sure that it is possible to port your data across.
 Identify what steps need to be taken to succeed, including any manual work that might be required.
 Do all the work ahead of time to plan out potential solutions in collaboration with your app development team.
 When the time comes, there won’t be any nasty surprises.

 Fear #4: I will lose some of my users as they won’t even bother to change platforms

 Some people don’t like change, and specific customers might be very used to the current platform, having acclimated to its various quirks.
 While you can expect many of your clients to follow you wherever you go as they’re attached to your trainers, others will be more resistant to change.
 The very idea of moving to a different platform will be discouraging, and there is a risk that they won’t be motivated enough to switch.
 To make sure that you don’t lose them forever, you need to take the necessary steps ahead of time and help them ease into the new experience.